Encoding argumentation frameworks with set attackers to propositional logic systems: Encoding frameworks with sets of attacking arguments

 \subsection{Three equational semantics of $SETAF$s}

-In this subsection, we emphasize three equational systems on [0,1] for $SETAF$s and then we prove the theorems of the model equivalence.
-The encoding function of the $SETAF$ w.r.t. a $PL_{[0, 1]}$ is still $ec_{S}$ such that where the encoding rules are applied.
+In this subsection, we emphasize three equational systems on [0,1] for $SETAF$s and then we prove the theorems of model equivalence.
+The encoding function of $SETAF$s w.r.t. a $\mathcal{PL}_{[0, 1]}$ is still $ec_{S}$ such that

-In the following discussion, for a given $SETAF=(A^S, R^S)$ and $a\in A^S$, let $n_a = |\{S_i \mid (S_i, a) \in R^S\}|$ denote the number of attackers of $a$.
-For $(S_i, a)\in R^S$ and $b_{ij}\in S_i$, let $k_i= |S_i|=|\{b_{ij} \mid b_{ij} \in S_i\}|$ denote the cardinality of the set attacker $S_i$.
+In the following discussion, for a given $SETAF=(\mathsf{A}^{S}, \mathsf{R}^{S})$ and $a\in A^S$, let $n_a = |\{S_i \mid r_{S_i}^a\in \mathsf{R}^{S}\}|$ denote the number of attackers of $a$.
+For $r_{S_i}^a\in \mathsf{R}^{S}$ and $b_{ij}\in S_i$, let $k_i= |S_i|=|\{b_{ij} \mid b_{ij} \in S_i\}|$ denote the cardinality of the set attacker $S_i$.